 You don’t get airs and graces with dogs – not at all – those furry four legs and that warm-hearted wagging tail represents the most devoted and enthusiastic bearer of loyalty that is the dog, going far beyond the relationship we share with cats.

-Far more valuable than money alone could ever buy, the dog is not just a pet, but a living treasure who comes with a lifetime guarantee to deliver love, laughter, and an unequivocal devotional loyalty to their adoring owners.
+Far more valuable than money alone could ever buy, the dog is not just a pet, but a living treasure that comes with a lifetime guarantee to deliver love, laughter, and an unequivocal devotional loyalty to their adoring owners.

-In comparison, cats only get show great love for one thing-themselves.
+In comparison, cats only get show great love for one thing: themselves.

-The next reason why dogs are better than cats, concerns their potential for creating that wow element in your life-the X Factor winning streak that easily makes them more popular than cats – dogs just want to impress you, and their enthusiasm never tires.
+The next reason why dogs are better than cats concerns their potential for creating that wow element in your life-the X-Factor winning streak that easily makes them more popular than cats – dogs just want to impress you, and their enthusiasm never tires.

 Add to this a friendly disposition, that they have no inhibitions about performing for humans-it’s no wonder they get the winning votes every time!